 To create a new credential, click on the Create Credential button.

 Choose one of the three types (full-access, read-only, or custom), give it a name, and then click Generate.

 We advise giving your credential a human-friendly name, like ACME_frontend, python_indexer, or docs_search_component.
 It’s an easy way to help you and your teammates remember how each credential is used.
 When you generate a new credential, Bonsai shows your credential details.

-You can view who created your credential (in this example, Jane Li), the access key and secret (username and password), the allowed settings, and some quick links.
+You can view who created the credential (in this example, Leo), the access key and secret (username and password), the allowed settings, and some quick links.

 This displays what indices are accessible, which Elasticsearch actions are allowed, and if there are whitelisted IP’s or CIDR blocks.
 If your cluster is on the Business tier and above, these fields are customizable.

 The Elasticsearch access url is excellent for pasting into a terminal and executing curl commands.
 Use Kibana access to launch your Bonsai-hosted instance Kibana, included with every Bonsai cluster.
 Read more about Bonsai hosted Kibana here.